 2. How can you ever be certain the Best Service is being provided?

 When signing an exclusive contract, you are electing to remove any opportunity to compare alternative resources.
-Not all Rental Agencies are the same and to ensure best results it’s smart to consider working with at least two operations to determine what quality service and performance looks like.
-Essentially a thoroughbred is best discovered a competitive environment.
-Betting on the oldest horse on the track doesn’t always produce the best results.
+Not all Rental Agencies are the same and, to ensure best results, it’s smart to consider working with at least two operations to determine what quality service and performance looks like.
+Quality is best achieved through quantity.
+It is virtually impossible to determine quality when there is nothing to size up against.

 3. Whose Interests are being Safeguarded?